Time-inconsistency with rough volatility: Numerical analysis

 \subsubsection{Comparison with pre-committed MVP and CRRA utility}

-We first summarize the comparison of parameter dependence for const-MV, log-MV, pre-committed MVP and CRRA utility cases.
-All four strategies depend on risk premium $\theta$, risk aversion\footnote{Pre-committed MVP is replaced by target terminal wealth.} $\gamma$, correlation $\rho$ between stock and volatility, volatility-of-volatility $\sigma$, mean-reversion speed $\kappa$, investment horizon $T$, and Hurst parameter $H$.
-For simplicity, we call these seven parameters as {\it primary parameters}.
-CRRA and log-MV strategies have the simplest parameter dependence.
-Only primary parameters have effects on stock demand.
-Const-MV strategy depends on one more parameter, risk-free rate.
-Pre-committed MVP strategy depends on all parameters.
-Interestingly, pre-committed MVP strategy is the only one depending on the long-term mean level of volatility.
-Table \ref{Tab:Dep} summarizes the comparison together with wealth dependence.
+We first summarize the comparison of parameter dependence for the const-MV, log-MV, pre-committed MVP, and CRRA utility cases.
+All four strategies depend on the risk premium $\theta$, risk aversion\footnote{Pre-committed MVP is replaced by target terminal wealth.} $\gamma$, the correlation $\rho$ between stock and volatility, volatility-of-volatility $\sigma$, the mean reversion speed $\kappa$, the investment horizon $T$, and the Hurst parameter $H$.
+For simplicity, we refer to these seven parameters as the {\it primary parameters}.
+The CRRA and log-MV strategies have the simplest parameter dependence.
+Only the primary parameters affect stock demand.
+The const-MV strategy relies on an additional parameter, namely the risk-free rate.
+The pre-committed MVP strategy depends on all parameters.
+Interestingly, the pre-committed MVP strategy is the only strategy that depends on the long-term mean level of volatility.
+Table \ref{Tab:Dep} summarizes the comparison along with wealth dependence.

-\cite{han2019mean} find volatility-of-volatility has a great impact on pre-committed MVP in the sensitivity analysis.
-However, it has not been observed for const-MV and log-MV investors.
-Instead, investment horizon becomes essential for the time-consistent alternatives.
+\cite{han2019mean} observes that volatility-of-volatility has a material impact on the pre-committed MVP in the sensitivity analysis.
+However, it is not observed for const-MV and log-MV investors.
+Alternately, the investment horizon becomes vital for the time-consistent alternatives.

-\cite{dai2020log} find log-MV and CRRA criteria are similar to each other.
-They have an almost same structure of strategies.
-This similarity is maintained when volatility is rough.
-However, the effect of roughness is different.
-In short investment horizon like one year, CRRA investor will demand less when volatility is rougher \citep{han2019merton}.
-Log-MV investor will do the opposite.
-In long investment horizon like ten years, CRRA and log-MV investors still have different preferences on roughness.
+\cite{dai2020log} argues that log-MV and CRRA criteria are analogous.
+Their structure of strategies is almost the same.
+This similarity is maintained when volatility is rough, but the effect of roughness is disparate.
+In short investment horizons (e.g., 1 year), CRRA investors allocate less to the stock when volatility is rougher \citep{han2019merton}.
+Log-MV investors do the opposite.
+In long investment horizons (e.g., 10 years), CRRA and log-MV investors still have distinct preferences regarding roughness.